ClickHouse/clickhouse-docs/docs/en/guides/sre/user-management/users-and-roles.md

     GRANT A_rows_users TO row_user;
     ```

-5. Create a policy to allow view on only where `column1` has the values of `A`
+5. Create a policy allowing a user to view only when `column1` has the value `A`
     ```sql
+    CREATE ROW POLICY A_row_filter
+    ON db1.table1
+    FOR SELECT
-    CREATE ROW POLICY A_row_filter ON db1.table1 FOR SELECT USING column1 = 'A' TO A_rows_users;
+    USING column1 = 'A'
+    TO A_rows_users;
     ```

 6. Set privileges to the database and table
     ```sql
-    GRANT SELECT(id, column1, column2) ON db1.table1 TO A_rows_users;
+    GRANT SELECT(id, column1, column2)
+    ON db1.table1
+    TO A_rows_users;
     ```

-7. grant explicit permissions for other roles to still have access to all rows
+7. Grant explicit permissions for other roles to still have access to all rows
     ```sql
-    CREATE ROW POLICY allow_other_users_filter ON db1.table1 FOR SELECT USING 1 TO clickhouse_admin, column1_users;
+    CREATE ROW POLICY allow_other_users_filter
+    ON db1.table1
+    FOR SELECT
+    USING 1
+    TO clickhouse_admin, column1_users;
     ```

     :::note